 - Software Engineering

-- Computer Science 2013: Curriculum Guidelines for Undergraduate Programs in Computer Science has been completed and approved.
+- CS2013: Curriculum Guidelines for Undergraduate Programs in Computer Science (English)

 - CS2008 Curriculum Update: The Computing Curricula Computer Science Volume is complete and approved.